mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

   - Target State: What additional security and compliance measures will be necessary as the system evolves?
   - Gap: Identify any areas where security practices may be outdated or incomplete.

+- **Regulatory Architecture**
+  - Current State: How does the current architecture handle regulatory reporting and compliance?
+  - Target State: What new regulatory requirements are on the horizon?
+  - Gap: Can the system adapt to new regulations without fundamental redesign?

+- **Market Risk Architecture**
+  - Current State: How does the system behave under market stress?
+  - Target State: What volume/volatility scenarios must the system handle?
+  - Gap: Are there architectural bottlenecks that could fail during market events?

+- **Audit and Traceability**
+  - Current State: Can the system provide complete audit trails for regulatory review?
+  - Target State: What additional traceability might regulators require?
+  - Gap: Are there gaps in transaction lineage or decision audit trails?

 - **Integration & Interoperability**
   - Current State: How well does the current system integrate with other systems, both internally and externally?
   - Target State: What future integrations will need to be implemented?